Nourine-Sabry/Nourine-Sabry-BioinformHER-Mini-Project-Solution/Task6.md

 > Motif 1 appears at 5 distinct positions, which may indicate a multi-site regulatory element in the TNF promoter.

-> The location of motif 1 is around ~400bp upstream of the promoter, consistent with typical promoter elements
+> The location of motif 1 is around ~400bp upstream of the promoter, consistent with typical promoter elements.

 > These results also confirm the GC bias identified in previous tasks.